t2-project/documentation/source/measurements/index.rst

 Energy Measurements
 ===================

-.. admonition:: WIP

-   This is currently (April of 2024) under work in progress

 How does the `T2-Project <https://github.com/t2-project/t2-project>`_ with a microservices architecture compare to the monolithic implementation `T2-Modulith <https://github.com/t2-project/modulith/>`_ in terms of energy consumption?

 To answer this question we use different methodologies and tools to measure the energy consumption of both variants under various scenarios.